Skip to main content

 1. Go to the Published tab in the datasets panel.

 3. Select Create a Version from the menu.
-The system creates a new draft version and opens the dataset editor.
+The system creates a new draft version and opens the editor.

 Screenshot showing the create version button in the actions menu